adobe-research/audio-retargeting/README.md

       $ brew doctor

-* *Python:* You need to have a working installation of python 2.7.*.
-On OS X, the system python should work, but you may want to install `/usr/local/bin/python` using [homebrew](http://brew.sh), to get the latest and to avoid needing to `sudo` in order to install the necessary python packages.
+* *Python:* You need to have a working installation of python 2.7.*, including `pip`.
+On OS X, the system python does not include `pip` by default and will likely require you to `sudo` to install the necessary components.
+Strongly recommended instead:

-		$ brew install python
+		$ brew install python    # this includes 'pip'

 ### Installing radiotool and retarget.py: